Photo by wavebreakmedia / Shutterstock.com

 - The benefit you are entitled to receive based on your own work is less than the benefit you would receive based on your ex-spouse’s work.

-If you remarry, usually your ex-spouse benefit stops unless your later marriage ends, whether by death, divorce or annulment.
+If you remarry, usually your benefits from your ex-spouse stop unless your later marriage ends.

 5. Tax implications